ibm-cloud-docs/vpc/par-creating.md

 On the Public address ranges for VPC page, your address range now shows in the table.
 For IBM Cloud services, the status of your public address range changes from `Updating` to `Stable`.

-## Creating a public address range from the CLI
+## Creating public address ranges from the CLI
 {: #par-ordering-cli}
 {: cli}

-To create a public address range from the command line, follow these steps:
+To create public address ranges from the command line, follow these steps:

 1. [Set up your CLI environment](/docs/vpc?topic=vpc-set-up-environment&interface=cli).
 1. Log in to your CLI environment.
 After you enter the password, the system prompts which account and region that you want to use: